MoneyFi-fund/moneyFi-smart-contract-integration/README.md

 ```

 **Description:**
-Withdraw an asset from the vault by burning the corresponding LP tokens.
-This is a synchronous withdrawal that happens immediately.
+**Synchronous withdrawal** - Withdraw an asset from the vault immediately by burning the corresponding LP tokens.
+This operation completes in the same transaction.

-**Parameters**
+**Parameters:**

-* `sender`: The user's signer.
+* `sender`: The user's signer
-* `asset`: Asset metadata object.
+* `asset`: Asset metadata object to withdraw
-* `amount`: Amount to withdraw.
+* `amount`: Amount to withdraw (must be within min/max withdraw limits)

+**Events Emitted:**
+* `WithdrawnEvent` - Contains sender, wallet_account, asset, amount, lp_amount, and timestamp

+**Requirements:**
+* Asset must be supported by the vault
+* Amount must be within configured min/max withdraw limits
+* Vault withdrawals must be enabled
+* Sufficient liquidity must be available in the vault
+* User must have sufficient LP tokens

 ---